leeprovoost/go-rest-api-template/README.md

 ```
 // GetUser returns a single JSON document
-func (db *MockDB) GetUser(i int) (User, error) {
+func (db *MockDB) GetUser(i int) (models.User, error) {
 	user, ok := db.UserList[i]
 	if !ok {
-		return User{}, stacktrace.NewError("Failure trying to retrieve user")
+		return models.User{}, stacktrace.NewError("Failure trying to retrieve user")
 	}
 	return user, nil
 }
 ```

 * `func (db *MockDB)`: This might be something new for you and I admit that it took me a little while to appreciate this.
 It's called a pointer receiver and is part of [A Tour of Go](https://tour.golang.org/methods/4).
 This means that the `GetUser` function can work on a `MockDB` struct.
 For people coming from languages that use objects and methods, it's similar.
 So in an object-oriented world: if `db` would be an object of the class `MockDB`, then `GetUser `would be a method that can be invoked on that object and you'd call it like `db.GetUser`.
-* `GetUser(i int) (User, error)`: This is the function signature and says that we have a function named `GetUser` that accepts one argument of the type `int` (e.g. 0, 1, 2, 3) and will return two variables.
+* `GetUser(i int) (models.User, error)`: This is the function signature and says that we have a function named `GetUser` that accepts one argument of the type `int` (e.g. 0, 1, 2, 3) and will return two variables.
 The first one is a `User` struct, the second one is an `error` struct.
-* `return User{}, stacktrace.NewError("Failure trying to retrieve user")`: In case there is an error, we return an empty `User` object and an `error`.
+* `return models.User{}, stacktrace.NewError("Failure trying to retrieve user")`: In case there is an error, we return an empty `User` object and an `error`.
 We have to return an `User` object because that's what the function signature enforces, but this will be empty and frankly doesn't really matter.
 It doesn't matter because we will first check the `error` struct.
 The basic `error` struct in Go doesn't really say much, which is why we use here Palantir's `stacktrace` package.
 It adds some more contextual information about where the issue occured.
 * `return user, nil`: If everything goes well, then we just return the user data as well as an empty error (nil).

 Before we move on to loading the mock data, I wanted to briefly touch on the `DataStorer` interface.
 One of the advantages of using an interface is that you can swap out the implementation.
 This can be useful for testing.
 So instead of `GetUser` calling the actual datastore, you could write a different implementation that just returns a hardcoded `User` struct.
 However, Go has a implicit way of linking the interface to the struct.
 Unlike in Java where you have to explicitly state that a Class implements an Interface (and thus you benefit from the IDE checking whether you have implemented all the methods), Go just tries to figure out whether there are structs that match the definition of your interface.
-In order to make this more explicit, I always add a small test.
-When you open `interface_test.go` then you'll see:
+In order to make this more explicit, I always add a small test, see at the top of `data/database.go`:

 ```
-func TestDoStructsSatisfyInterface(t *testing.T) {
+// Compile-time proof of interface implementation
 var _ DataStorer = (*MockDB)(nil)
-}
 ```

-`TestDoStructsSatisfyInterface` tries to typecast the `MockDB` pointer to the `DataStorer` interface.
+This tries to typecast the `MockDB` pointer to the `DataStorer` interface.
 If you haven't implemented your interface functions properly, then your Go tests will complain.

 ### Fixtures

 In order to make it a bit more useful, we will initialise it with some user objects.
-I've created a helper function in `helpers.go` called `LoadFixturesIntoMockDatabase` that just loads the `fixtures.json` file.
+I've created a helper function in `data/util.go` called `LoadFixturesIntoMockDatabase` that just loads the `fixtures.json` file.
 The structure of that file looks like this:

 ```
 {